nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## 5. FAQ

+**Q**: What can you do if double-click is not opening the app?<br>
+**A**: Open your Command Prompt (Windows) or your Terminal (MacOS, Linux) and navigate to the folder your JAR file resides in.

+Run the JAR file by using the command `java -jar unify.jar`.

+On an OS based off of Linux, it might be necessary to run `chmod +x unify.jar` on Terminal to allow opening of the application via double-clicking.

 **Q**: What are the minimum system requirements for this application?<br>
 **A**: If your computer runs any of the Operating Systems found [here](https://www.oracle.com/java/technologies/javase/products-doc-jdk11certconfig.html), you will be able to run **Uni-Fy**.